 Remember that depending on the shape, size and finish of your object, you can get up to 80% off for large quantities.

 In the industrial field, SLS 3D printing even replaces more and more traditional manufacturing process, such as injection molding or CNC machining.

 For those middle ground objects, you should ask yourself:

 What finish quality do I need?

 Based on the answers to these questions, you can choose one printing technology or the other.
 Objectively, SLS prints tend to look a bit more like actual products, either industrial products, or consumer products, since the layers are rarely visible.
-On the other side, FDM printers are so popular that there is a humongous variety of filaments, colors, textures, etc. Luckily, we also offer a wide range of materials, colors and finishes that can make give your object a finished product look when it comes to printing with the SLS technology, and we are constantly seeking to offer more materials, finishes and colors.
+On the other side, FDM printers are so popular that there is a humongous variety of filaments, colors, textures, etc. Luckily, we also offer a wide range of 3D printing materials, colors and finishes that can give your object a finished product look when it comes to printing with the SLS technology, and we are constantly seeking to offer more materials, finishes and colors.
 For instance, you can try Nylon 3D printing, and many other powder materials, on our online platform.

 If you want to have a first idea of how a 3D printing online service works, upload your 3D file!